Al Ruscio: Early life

 Ruscio was born in Salem, Massachusetts on June 2, 1924.
-He graduated from Salem High School, after graduating college he moved to New York City.
+He graduated from Salem High School; after graduating college he moved to New York City.
 During World War II, Ruscio served in the United States Army Air Corps.

 Career

 Ruscio trained for two years at The Neighborhood Playhouse School for the Theater.
 He played many roles in New York and in summer stock, including co-starring with Steve McQueen and Kim Stanley among others.
 His first work in live television came in New York City.
 He moved to Los Angeles in 1958.
 His first role there was Tony in Al Capone with Rod Steiger (1958).
 He then appeared in many television shows including Gunsmoke (1958), 77 Sunset Strip (1959), Bonanza (1960–1961), and in Peter Gunn (1961).

 He also acted in soap operas including Port Charles, Days of Our Lives and Santa Barbara as R. J. Bentson.
-Ruscio made repeated guest appearances on The Lawless Years, The Untouchables, The Rockford Files, Lou Grant, Barney Miller, Hill Street Blues, and 7th Heaven.
+Ruscio made repeated guest appearances on The Lawless Years, The Untouchables, The Rockford Files, Lou Grant, Barney Miller, Hill Street Blues, The A-Team, and 7th Heaven.
 He also had recurring roles on Falcon Crest, Scarecrow and Mrs. King, Life Goes On, and Manhattan, AZ.
 Although typically cast in guest spots, Ruscio has co-starred in three short-lived series: Shannon (1981–1982, starring Kevin Dobson), Steambath (1983), and Joe's Life (1993).

 In addition to television work, Ruscio had roles in several films including Any Which Way You Can (1980) with Clint Eastwood, Jagged Edge (1985) starring Glenn Close and Jeff Bridges, The Godfather Part III (1990), Guilty by Suspicion (1991) with Robert De Niro, Showgirls (1995) and The Phantom (1996).